IgnacioTejeraPicossi/learning-with-ai/README.md

     - **Multi-turn chat interface**: Continue the conversation by sending and receiving messages in a chat-like UI
     - **End Session** button to reset the conversation and start over
     - (Future: add user context and progress tracking)
+  - **Skills Forecasting** (`SkillsForecast.jsx`):
+    - Enter your learning history and transcript keywords
+    - Get AI-powered predictions for the next skills you should develop, with explanations
 - Tooltips/hints on all main options and inputs for user guidance
 - Responsive, modern design with color-coded buttons
 - **Per-section Clear buttons** for Concepts, Micro-lesson, and Recommendation to reset results and inputs